 In the men’s triple jump, Da’Quan Bellard and Christian Miller both registered season bests to place four and five in their event.
 Bellard went 52’ 11” and Miller leaped out to a mark of 52’ 0.5”.
 JuVaughn Harrison was the top freshman finisher in the men’s high jump at the SEC Outdoor Championships with a clearance of 7’ 3.25” to earn Freshman SEC honors.
 Harrison went on to win USATF junior titles in both the long and high jump to earn himself a spot on Team USA for the U20 World Championships in Tampere, Finland in the summer of 2018.
 Once there, Harrison elevated his game a secured a U20 bronze with a clearance of 7’ 3.75”.

 Nataliyah Friar proved to be one of the NCAA’s elite jumpers during her collegiate career when she claimed a pair of All-America and All-SEC honors with her performance in her four seasons in Baton Rouge.

-The Lady Tigers had not featured a 21-foot jumper for nine seasons until Friar broke that barrier with a jump of 21 feet, 0 inches on her sixth and final attempt of the long jump final at the 2015 NCAA Division I Indoor Track & Field Championships to finish as the NCAA Indoor Bronze Medalist and earn All-America honors for the first time in her career.
+The women had not featured a 21-foot jumper for nine seasons until Friar broke that barrier with a jump of 21 feet, 0 inches on her sixth and final attempt of the long jump final at the 2015 NCAA Division I Indoor Track & Field Championships to finish as the NCAA Indoor Bronze Medalist and earn All-America honors for the first time in her career.
 That single jump on her last attempt moved Friar from eighth place to third place in the final standings.

 Not only did Friar jump an indoor PR of 21-0 in the long jump to rank No. 7 in school history, but she also set an indoor career best of 42-6 in the triple jump as a sophomore in 2015.